Ahmed-Arafat10/Git/Git.md

 ..
 Commit #5 : p1,p2
 use : $ git reset --soft HEAD~5
-Now working directory is : p1,p2,p3,p4,p5 {Not changed from lastest Commit}
+Now working directory is : p1,p2,p3,p4,p5 {Not changed from latest Commit}
-Now Staging Area is : p3,p4,p5 are waiting to be commited { Staging Area of Commit #10 }
+Now Staging Area is : p3,p4,p5 are waiting to be committed { Staging Area of Commit #10 }
-Now lastest commit is : p1,p2 { Commit #5 }
+Now latest commit is : p1,p2 { Commit #5 }
 --------------------------------------------------------

-- Go back to a commit, in which all files in latest commit will present in working directory but changes betwen old and lastest commit are in untracked mode waiting to be in staging area {git add .}, then to be commited {$ git commit -m}
+- Go back to a commit, in which all files in latest commit will present in working directory but changes between old and latest commit are in untracked mode waiting to be in staging area {git add .}, then to be committed {$ git commit -m}
 $ git reset --mixed <CommitID>
 OR
 $ git reset --mixed HEAD~n